A lack of transparency results in distrust and a deep sense of insecurityDalai Lama

 SMS Privacy has no password policy.
 This is on purpose.
 If users want to set weak passwords, that's their prerogative.
 I'm more interested in allowing users to use strong passwords than preventing them from using weak passwords.
 I don't even consider this to be an issue, so I opted not to "fix" it.

 There actually was protection against brute-force login attempts, but it was extremely weak.
-The rate limit has been made stricter since the inital test.
+The rate limit has been made stricter since the initial test.
 This is not a severe issue, but it was easy to fix, so I fixed it.

 Once logged in as an admin account, there was no extra layer of access control to prevent an attacker from looking at the admin panel.
 Having an extra layer of access control might have mitigated the original vulnerability that prompted the security test in the first place.
 The admin panel is now restricted by IP address in addition to user account.
 This is a relatively severe issue, and the fix was easy, so I fixed it.